Bath Grand Cru December 2020

 At the semi-final stage, the top 4 seeded teams now enter the tournament, with one allocated to play to each group, and Grand Cru has The Meadow Club from Kent in its group.

-The semi-final stage will mean extremely tough competition, but the Grand Cru team will be hoping to capitalize on the successful season, finishing as champions of The Brunel League, and without losing a single match.
+The semi-final stage will mean extremely tough competition, but the Grand Cru team will be hoping to capitalize on the successful season, finishing as league champions , without losing a single match.

 "Bath Grand Cru Petanque Club at The France Show!"